 This tutorial is part of our WordPress installation and WordPress management tutorial series, where we show you how to install and manage your WordPress website or blog with no coding skills required.

-In addition to our step-by-step written tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to the detailed tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

-- How To Transfer Files Between Your Computer And Your Hosting Server
+- How To Transfer Files Between Your Hard Drive And Your Server

 - FTP (File Transfer Protocol)